Mercutio

-Mercutio (/məːrˈkjuːʃioʊ/ mur-KEW-shee-oh; Mercuzio /it/) is a fictional character in William Shakespeare's 1597 tragedy, Romeo and Juliet.
+Mercutio (/məːrˈkjuːʃioʊ/ mur-KEW-shee-oh; Mercuzio /it/) is a fictional character in William Shakespeare's 1597 tragedy Romeo and Juliet.
 He is a close friend to Romeo and a blood relative to Prince Escalus and Count Paris.
-As such, Mercutio is one of the named characters in the play with the ability to mingle around those of both houses.
+As such, Mercutio is one of the few characters in the play who can mingle with people from both of the feuding Montague and Capulet families.
 The invitation to Lord Capulet's party states that he has a brother named Valentine.

 Though often fun-loving and witty, the latter demonstrated in his Queen Mab speech in the first act, Mercutio's sense of humour can at times be facetious or even coarse, much to his friends' annoyance.
 He is also moody and given to sudden outbursts of temper, one of which sets a key plot development in motion.

 Role in the play

-One of Romeo's closest friends, Mercutio entreats Romeo to forget about his unrequited love for a girl named Rosaline and come with him to a masquerade ball at Lord Capulet's estate, through use of his Queen Mab speech.
-There, Mercutio and his friends become the life of the party, but Romeo is drawn to Capulet's daughter, Juliet.
-He finds himself in love, and immediately forgets about Rosaline.
+One of Romeo's closest friends, Mercutio entreats Romeo to forget about his unrequited love for a girl named Rosaline and come with him to a masquerade ball at Lord Capulet's estate.
+There, Romeo is drawn to Capulet's daughter Juliet.
+He finds himself in love and immediately forgets about Rosaline.
 When Mercutio sees Romeo the next day, he is glad to see that his friend is his old self again, and he encourages Romeo, all the while making bawdy jokes at the expense of Juliet's Nurse.

 After Romeo receives a death threat from Juliet's cousin Tybalt, Mercutio expects Romeo to engage Tybalt in a duel.
-However, Romeo refuses to fight Tybalt, because Romeo now considers Tybalt to be kin due to his secret marriage to Juliet.
-Mercutio is incensed at his friend's "calm, dishonorable, vile submission", and decides to fight Tybalt himself, referring to his own sword as his "fiddlestick."
+However, Romeo refuses to fight Tybalt because Romeo now considers Tybalt to be kin due to his secret marriage to Juliet.
+Mercutio is incensed at his friend's "calm, dishonorable, vile submission" and decides to fight Tybalt himself, referring to his own sword as his "fiddlestick".
 Romeo attempts to intervene.
 By stepping between the dueling men, however, he inadvertently hinders Mercutio, allowing Tybalt to inflict a fatal blow.
 Before he dies, Mercutio curses both the Montagues and Capulets, crying several times, "A plague o' both your houses!"
 (Act III, Sc.
-1, often quoted as "A pox on both your houses").
+1).
 He makes one final pun before he dies: "Ask for me to-morrow, and you shall find me a grave man."
 A grief-stricken and enraged Romeo kills Tybalt, resulting in his banishment from Verona and beginning the tragic turn of events that make up the rest of the play.